AtilaKzlts/Finance-Application-Complaints/README.md

 ![image](https://github.com/AtilaKzlts/Finance-Application-Complaints/blob/main/assets/pics/issue.png)

-Issue:
-Most complaints are in the Other category (~8,000), followed by Deposits and withdrawals (~6,000).
++ Issue: Most complaints are in the Other category (~8,000), followed by Deposits and withdrawals (~6,000).
 The fewest complaints are in the APR or interest rate category.

-Sub-issue:
++ Sub-issue:
 Most complaints are in the No-Sub category (~40,000), followed by Deposits and withdrawals.
 The fewest complaints are in other smaller sub-categories (Problem with fees, Transaction was not authorized, etc.).

-Highlights

-The high No-Sub category indicates that some complaints are not categorized into specific subcategories.
-This may indicate a need for improvement in the data categorization or reporting process.
-The prominence of the Other category may indicate that various issues cannot be grouped under a specific heading.
-This suggests the need for more detailed categorization.

 ### Relationship between Top Issues and Sub-issues :